QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

    and online` on the last log line should appear short after

 **Congratulations**! _Jenkins controller has successfully obtained a distributed node for deployment_.

+##### (Optional) Run Jenkins Agent On EC2 Host Directly

+So far we have discussed how to run agent inside a Docker container with port forwarding from container SSH port 22 to EC2 host port 4444 so that Jenkins controller could ssh the agent at EC2 host port 4444.
+This approach has at least one "drawback" - everything runs inside a container.
+This becomes a little issue when we would CI/CD an App that's packaged in a Docker.
+Even though we have our EC2 node with Docker installed, we would still need to install Docker inside agent container, because **it is the agent that's executing the deployment, not the host**.
+A team which heavily dockerizes its infrastructure, this is not easy to deal with.

+Now recall that [agent is simply a process running on a node](#agents), we could simply not run the agent in a container, but on EC2 host directly.
+So that our Jenkinsfile or deploy script could share and pick up the same resources pretty conveniently (although we would have to worry about complications by resource sharing, but that's not a bit deal in this context).

+To do that, **we simply change the port number from 4444 back to 22** and that's it!

 ### Executors